Create a

 1. Physical health

-Research has found that regular time away from the job leads to significant health benefits such as reduced cardiovascular disease, blood pressure, blood sugar levels, improved HDL or “good” cholesterol levels, etc. Furthermore, relaxation positively impacts the release of stress-fighting hormones, increasing one’s ability to fight off the effects of stress and improving the body’s ability to fight illnesses.
-Taking personal time off increases the likelihood of longer and better sleep (a proven health improvement technique).
-As many take advantage of increased physical activity opportunities while on vacation, the physical benefits of hiking, swimming, biking, etc., improve heart, lung, bone, and muscle health.
+Research has found that regular time away from the job leads to significant health benefits, such as reduced cardiovascular disease, lower blood pressure and blood sugar levels, and improved HDL (“good”) cholesterol levels.
+Furthermore, relaxation positively affects the release of stress-fighting hormones, increasing one’s ability to counter stress and improving the body’s resistance to illness.
+Taking personal time off increases the likelihood of better, longer sleep (a proven health improvement technique).
+As many take advantage of increased opportunities for physical activity while on vacation, the physical benefits of hiking, swimming, biking, and other activities improve heart, lung, bone, and muscle health.

 2. Mental health